Funding opportunity

 Changes between outline and full stage applications

-Project co-leads or collaborators can be changed or added between the outline and full application stage with reasonable justification, however, please note that this funding opportunity is looking for co-creation and design of the proposal from all disciplines involved, and while project co-leads can be added at the full stage, we encourage collaboration at project inception.
+Project co-leads or collaborators can be changed or added between the outline and full application stage with reasonable justification.
+However please note that this funding opportunity is looking for co-creation and design of the application from all disciplines involved, and while project co-leads can be added at the full stage, we encourage collaboration at project inception.
 If the project lead changes since submission of the outline stage application, please contact us, so that we can confirm eligibility to proceed with your full stage application.

 Equality, diversity and inclusion